jasonmimick/puppet-exercise/README.md

   The program flows as follows:

-  * Parse can validate command line parameters
+  * Parse and validate command line parameters
-  * Execute command
+  * Execute command, if found
     	* status
 			- Attempt to get status of nginx server running from <install_dir> and report to user